sophiehouser/NewYorkTimesSearch/README.md

 **NewYorkTimesSearch** is an android app that allows a user to search for articles on web using simple filters.
 The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).

+This was a project for an Android dev intensive I did through Facebook's FBU summer program.

 Time spent: **20** hours spent in total

 ## User Stories